-When the School District incurs an expense for which it may use either restricted or unrestricted net assets, it generally uses restricted net assets first.
-Net assets on the Statement of Net Assets include the following:
+When the School District incurs an expense for which it may use either restricted or unrestricted net position, it generally uses restricted net position first.
+Net position on the Statement of net position includes the following:

 Net Investment in Capital Assets, net of Related Debt - Consists of capital assets including restricted capital assets, net of accumulated depreciation and reduced by the outstanding balances of any bonds, mortgages, notes or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.